UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

-Hybrid pre-trainers amalgamate the methodologies of generative and contrastive pre-trainers, aiming to benefit from both reconstruction and discrimination tasks.
+\textbf{Hybrid Pre-trainer} amalgamates the methodologies of generative and contrastive pre-trainers, aiming to benefit from both reconstruction and discrimination tasks.
 It adheres to the procedures established by the generative and contrastive pre-trainers, while combining these through a loss that is a weighted summation of the losses from each pre-trainer type.